tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week2/3/index.md

 **Problem of the Day:** [Find Names](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/find_names)

 * Random topics
-  * Show how easy refactoring is with good tests.
-Move arrays out to methods.
-  * Don't overdo it on instance variables
   * Keyword arguments
   * Monkey Patching: Change a string to add `.to_pig_latin`
   * Calling private methods with `.send()`